Guildford - Freiburg Town Twinning Background

 Mrs Elchlepp spent the whole of the last war in Freiburg, and afterwards decided to work to build bridges between Germany and Britain.
 After a long search, she decided that Guildford would be a suitable twin for Freiburg.

 In 1959, Mrs Elchlepp also founded Freiburg's Anglo-German Club.
 She was awarded the Bundesverdienstkreuz (Federal Order of Merit), First Class, by the German government in recognition of her services to Anglo-German relations.
 Click here to see a photographic record taken in November 1997 of her receiving the award from the late Conrad Schroeder (Head of the Regional Government, or "Regierungspräsident").
-This German award complemented the MBE which she had received in June 1972, "for services to the British community in Stuttgart" (click here to see the citation, in an online copy of a Supplement to the London Gazette, dated 3 June 1972).
+This German award complemented the MBE which she had received in June 1972, "for services to the British community in Stuttgart" (click here to see the citation, in an online copy of a Supplement to the London Gazette, dated 3 June 1972 - towards the foot of the right-hand column).

 Dorothy continued to work hard to support the twinning right up to the time of her death, at the end of 2003, at the age of 90.